Is kidney transplantation better than dialysis?

 Because dialysis only can clean the blood to the level that patients are definitively alive and as free of symptoms and complications as possible, but the blood is never cleaned to normal or close to normal levels.

-Overall, the best potential option for replacement of kidney function is a kidney transplant, and the best potential type of kidney transplant, for patients who can choose between all these options, is a pre-emptive kidney transplant, where the kidney organ comes for a living family member or partner (ideally aged matched); offering the best potential outcomes, leaving deceased donor transplantation and dialysis as second or third options, respectively.
+Overall, the best potential option for replacement of kidney function is a kidney transplant, and the best potential type of kidney transplant, for patients who can choose between all these options, is a pre-emptive kidney transplant, where the kidney organ comes from a living family member or partner (ideally aged-matched); offering the best potential outcomes, leaving deceased donor transplantation and dialysis as second or third options, respectively.

 As commented before, not every patient is, unfortunately, suitable for kidney transplantation.